Most important points from PSD2

-PSD2 will regulate what types of payment cards can be surcharged.
+PSD2 will regulate what types of payment cards used in transactions can be surcharged.
 There are two distinct cases: consumer cards and business/corporate cards.

 Consumer cards- payment cards (e.g. debit/credit etc.) issued to individuals for their own personal needs.
 The cards are linked to the individuals’ personal bank accounts.
 The cards are used to purchase consumer goods/services i.e. food, clothing, gym memberships etc.

 Business/corporate cards- payment cards (e.g. debit/credit etc.) that are issued in the name of companies for business-related purchases.
 The cards are linked to the companies’ bank accounts.
 The cards are used to purchase business-related goods/services i.e. buy a company car, hire a freelancer etc.

 It will not be allowed for merchants to surcharge customers paying with consumer cards in B2C transactions; meaning that the merchant may no longer pass on the fee to its customers.

 This measure applies to transactions which take place within an EU28/EAA member state or across its borders, in online or physical (point-of-sale) stores.

 Transactions that cannot be surcharged:

 - Payment transactions made with consumer cards1 (debit/credit) like Visa, Mastercard, Dankort etc.

 - Payment transactions made via direct debits or credit transfers in Euros (also known as SEPA payments)